renancostab/MockEverything/README.md

 * [DDetours](https://github.com/MahdiSafsafi/DDetours)

+## How to use: ##

+* Add the DDetours in your project
+* Use the unit MockEverything
+* May you want add also the MockRttiUtils
+* Enjoy

+## Tips: ##

+* Use the TMockDetour.Get.RestoreEverything in the TearDown to restore the original behavior of the class.
+* Load the MapFile just once, usually before the Application.Run.
+* Avoid use TMockDetour.Get.MockEvertyhing in huge classes, it can be slow.
+* It's impossible to mock automatically methods private and protected, except when it was explicitly exported via Rtti.

 The library was tested under the Delphi Seattle and Tokyo using DUnit and DUnitX.
 Please, if you find any bug, feel free to report it.